n-modak/R-based-ML/README.md

 - Each code block from the tutorial should be placed in its own notebook cell.
 - Include **detailed comments** for every code example.
 - Use **markdown cells** to structure and explain each section.
-- If additional Python packages are required, install them and update the `environment.yml` or `requirements.txt` file accordingly.
+- If additional R packages are required, install them and update the `environment.yml` or `requirements.txt` file accordingly.

 - ## License
 This repository is intended for educational use only.